ultraleap/Element/LMNT/doc/Bytecode.md

 	char value[length];
 }
 ```
 Note that all strings are stored as UTF-8 and are C-strings (i.e. the last character must be '\0').
-The length field's value includes this null.
+The length field is in bytes, **not** characters and its value includes the null terminator.

 The table consists of a set of these entries.
 There must not be any padding between entries or at the end of the table.

 ### Definitions Table

 The definitions table contains details of each function which can be executed within this archive.

 The format can be summarised as: